 - Website articles lure traffic to a site, but their purpose is always to inform or entertain a reader.

-Overall, the key to identifying each type of content is by asking, "What is the purpose of this content?"
+Overall, the key to identifying each type of content is by asking, "What is the immediate purpose of this content?"
 Content writing offers some benefit to the reader.
-Copywriting is focused on a specific result.
+Copy writing is focused on a specific result.

-Though these two types of writing can and should be used together in a successful marketing plan, knowing which is which is the key to finding someone who can help create stellar content.
+Though these two types of writing can and should be used together in a successful marketing plan, knowing which is which is the key to finding someone who can help create stellar content appropriate to your needs.

 Content marketing strategy, content creation, account management, and analytics starting at $999/mo.